JamesImreNemeth/Day-One/IceBreaker Challenge.md

 List of people and things in common

 1. Nathan - Both have degrees related to coding
-2. Petr - Both live in Sydney
+2. Petr - Both know someone that enjoys dragoonboating
 3. Rhea - Both have degrees related to coding
 4. Nisha - We are both the middle child
 5. Nikita - Both live in Sydney